asfox/third_party_redistribution/README.md

 The code _will need to be adapted_ to connect to your database, the url for your database should be specified in the $connect\_string and replace mysql://XXX in all .php files where it occurs.

-To interact with the mysql database you will need to use DB.php (http://pear.php.net/package/DB/) and prototype.js (link???) which are both included in this git.
+To interact with the mysql database you will need to use DB.php (http://pear.php.net/package/DB/) and [prototype.js](http://prototypejs.org/) which are both included in this repository.

 ##Outline of web-page procedure.